Athroniaeth/Athroniaeth/README.md

 ## About Me 🌟

 Hello!
-I'm 23-year-old Data Scientist from Lyon, France.
-I recently graduated with a Master's in AI & Big Data from ESGI and am currently seeking a mission in Data Science.
+I'm AI Engineer from Bordeaux, France.
+I recently graduated with a Master's in AI & Big Data.

 ## My Expertise 🛠️